Natsuiro Kiseki

-Natsuiro Kiseki (夏色キセキ, A Summer-Colored Miracle) is a Japanese anime television series produced by Sunrise and directed by Seiji Mizushima.
+Natsuiro Kiseki (夏色キセキ, A Summer-Colored Miracle) is a Japanese original anime television series produced by Sunrise and directed by Seiji Mizushima.
 The series aired on MBS between April and June 2012.
 A manga adaptation illustrated by Tatsuhiko was serialized in Square Enix's Young Gangan magazine between January 2012 and March 2013.

 Plot

 At a Shinto shrine in Shimoda, there is a large rock.
 It is said that if four close friends gather around the rock and they all wish for the same thing, that wish will come true.
 As four friends, Natsumi, Saki, Yuka and Rinko, gather around the rock like they used to in their childhood, they soon find the rock can indeed grant people's wishes.
 With only a short amount of time before Saki is due to transfer schools, the girls spend a summer filled with magic.